 We believe that the key difference between a losing strategy and a winning strategy is that losers make big mistakes and winners make small mistakes.

-- Our sell discipline helps keep the inevitable individual mistakes from causing large, permanent losses of capital in the broader portfolio.
+- Our sell discipline is designed to help keep the inevitable individual mistakes from causing large, permanent losses of capital in the broader portfolio.

 - We do not average down on losing positions.